surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 5.3.0-dev.1 (2019/07/13)**
+**Version 5.3.0-dev.2 (2019/07/13)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Optimized saving of settings by excluding all unchanged options.
-	* Added new status messages for the option field character count (min, max, and required).
+	* Added new status messages (min, max, and required) for the option field character count.
 * **Bugfixes**
 	* None.
 * **Developer Notes**
+	* Optimized the saving of settings by excluding unchanged options from the $_POST.
 	* Added a new String.prototype.formatUnicorn() javascript function.
 	* Added a new WpssoScript::get_metabox_script_data() method.